u8sand/jsonlddb/README.md

 # jsonlddb
-A convenient in-memory json-ld database and fast framing engine
+A convenient in-memory json-ld database and fast framing engine.

+See `example.py` to understand how one uses this.